-Adelaide’s water supply system begins at the source of which our primary water source is the Mount Lofty Ranges catchment area.
+Adelaide’s primary water source is the Mount Lofty Ranges catchment area.
 The reservoirs catch and store rainfall and stream water as well as water piped from the River Murray.
 At full capacity the ten Reservoirs located throughout the catchment area can hold almost 200 GL (1 GL = 1,000,000,000L) of water, which is a little less than a year’s supply for metropolitan Adelaide.
 In order of capacity the main reservoirs in the Mount Lofty Ranges serving Metropolitan Adelaide are

 - Mount Bold 46.5 GL

 - South Para 44.4 GL